Skip to content

 ClusterControl Controller (cmon) clustercontrol-controller The brain of ClusterControl.
 A backend service performing automation, management, monitoring and scheduling tasks on the managed nodes.

-ClusterControl GUI clustercontrol2 A modern web user interface to visualize and manage the cluster.
-It interacts with the CMON controller via a remote procedure call (RPC).
+ClusterControl GUI clustercontrol-mcc A modern web user interface to visualize and manage the cluster.
+It also supports for centralized management of multiple ClusterControl Controller instances, also known as ClusterControl Operations Center (Ops-C).
+It interacts with the ClusterControl controller via the cmon-proxy service and remote procedure call (RPC).

-ClusterControl CLI s9s-tools An open-source command-line tool to manage and monitor clusters provisioned by ClusterControl.
+ClusterControl CLI s9s-tools A command-line tool to manage and monitor clusters provisioned by ClusterControl.

 ClusterControl SSH clustercontrol-ssh A web-based SSH client module implemented using JavaScript and WebSockets.

-ClusterControl Notifications clustercontrol-notifications A service and interface module for integration with third-party messaging and communication tools.
+ClusterControl Notifications clustercontrol-notifications A service and interface module for integration with third-party messaging and incident management tools.

 ClusterControl Cloud clustercontrol-cloud A service and interface module for integration with cloud providers.